The meaning of pattern: Abstracts in interior design

 Similarly, Chinese and Japanese interiors often featured—and still feature — abstract representations of natural motifs such as clouds, florals and waves.

-The European Renaissance was something of a dip in popularity for the abstract – wealthy aristocrats, bankers and burghers preferring ornate realism to pure abstraction.
-It was not until the Industrial Revolution enabled the mass production of textiles and wallpapers featuring repeat patterns that abstract forms found themselves in favor again.
+The European Renaissance was something of a low point for the abstract – wealthy aristocrats, bankers and burghers preferring ornate realism to pure abstraction.
+It was not until the Industrial Revolution enabled the mass production of textiles and wallpapers featuring repeat patterns that abstract forms found themselves in favour again.
 Even when the Arts and Crafts movement mounted its stand against industrialisation, the type of interiors created by William Morris and his contemporaries frequently featured abstract representations of nature.

-If the 19th century embraced softer abstract forms, 20th century movements such as Cubism, Futurism, the Bauhaus and De Stijl went for bold abstract geometrically inspired shapes, in strong primary colors.
+If the 19th century embraced softer abstract forms, 20th century movements such as Cubism, Futurism, the Bauhaus and De Stijl went for bold abstract geometrically inspired shapes, in strong primary colours.

 During the Art Deco period, abstract designs — especially those combining geometry with luxurious materials — became mainstream, associated with symmetry, style, and glamour.